Before we get into the hows lets first clarify something that you will need to know. It is legal to own an alcohol still

-- citurs waste
+- citrus waste

-These feedstocks all can optimially be handled differently and I hope to revisit this with more details on how to prepare each of the feeds stocks to get the most alcohol out of them.
+These feedstocks all can optimally be handled differently and I hope to revisit this with more details on how to prepare each of the feeds stocks to get the most alcohol out of them.
 For now suffice to say the smaller the better.
 Crush, grind, chop the feed stock up into as small of pieces as possible before setting up for fermentation.

 Fermentation takes place in a sealed vessel which ideally would have some sort of warming capability (probably the sun) a place to introduce oxygen in the early phases of the process and a check valve to vent off the build up of CO2 but not let air in and an agitator would be awesome.
 Sloshing the container might have to suffice.

-Coming real soon.
+Located at start of bread article which also uses yeast.
 Small but critical part of the fermentation process.